-The Office for Statistics Regulation (OSR) is conducting a consultation on proposed changes to the Code of Practice for Statistics, on behalf of the UK Statistics Authority.
-We invite your views – please respond by 21 December 2021, by emailing email@example.com.
+The Office for Statistics Regulation (OSR) has conducted a consultation on proposed changes to the Code of Practice for Statistics, on behalf of the UK Statistics Authority.

 Reason for change